aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ### Quast

 Quast is a quality assessment tool for genome assemblies.
-Running Quast on an assembly provides a detailed report in pdf format, giving precious statistics about the wanted assembly.
+Running Quast on an assembly provides a detailed report about the statistics of the assembly, in pdf format.

 * Link to the paper: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624806/
 * GitHub page: https://github.com/ablab/quast